httpwg/http-extensions/writeups/alias-proxy-status.md

    document is needed, clearly written, complete, correctly designed, and ready to be handed off to the responsible Area Director?

+Yes.

 10. Several IETF Areas have assembled [lists of common issues that their reviewers encounter][6].
 For which areas have such issues been identified and addressed?
 For which does this still need to happen in subsequent reviews?

+We've looked at it and seen no obviously large issues.
+Use of IP addresses and TLS ALPN tokens might merit further review.

 11. What type of RFC publication is being requested on the IETF stream ([Best Current Practice][12], [Proposed Standard, Internet Standard][13],